dieterich-lab/rp-bp/docs/usage-instructions.md

 * `riboseq_data`.
 The base output location for all created files.
 * [`note`].
 An optional string which will be added to all filenames.
 It should not contain spaces or any other special characters.
-* `models_base`.
-The base path to the compiled models.

-**N.B.** The models specified in the paper are included with the source distribution and compiled/pickled as part of the installation process.
-They are in the folders `/path/to/rp-bp/models/periodic` and `/path/to/rp-bp/models/nonperiodic`.
-For a standard installation, the `models_base` should be `/path/to/rp-bp/models`.
+* [`models_base`].
+The base path to the compiled models,  the base path to the compiled models.
+The models specified in the paper are included with the source distribution and compiled/pickled as part of the installation process.
+They are installed in an operating system-specific location (in particular, `user_data_dir` from the [appdirs package](https://pypi.python.org/pypi/appdirs).
+This location is determined during installation and does not normally need to be changed.
+For development, they may be in some alternative location.

 #### Reference genome options
 These options should be exactly the same as those used in the configuration file used to create the reference indices.